-I have audited the company financial statements of RAINBOW CLUB CORK CENTRE FOR AUTISM COMPANY LIMITED BY GUARANTEE for the financial year ended 31 January 2021 which comprise the Statement of Financial Activities, the Summary Income and Expenditure Account, the Balance Sheet, the Statement of Cash Flows and the notes to the financial statements, including the summary of significant accounting policies set out in note 2.
-The financial reporting framework that has been applied in their preparation is Irish law and FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" and Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with FRS 102.
+I have audited the company financial statements of RAINBOW CLUB CORK CENTRE FOR AUTISM COMPANY LIMITED BY GUARANTEE for the financial year ended 31 January 2022 which comprise the Statement of Financial Activities, the Summary Income and Expenditure Account, the Balance Sheet, the Statement of Cash Flows and the notes to the financial statements, including the summary of significant accounting policies set out in note 2.
+The financial reporting framework that has been applied in their preparation is Irish law and FRS 102 "The Financial reporting framework that has been applied in their preparation is Irish law and FRS 102 "The Financial financial reporting framework that has been applied in their preparation is Irish law and FRS 102 "The Financial financial reporting framework that has been applied in their preparation is Irish law and FRS 102 "The Financial financial reporting framework that has been applied in their preparation is Irish law and FRS 102 "The Financial financ Reporting Standard applicable in the UK and Republic of Ireland" and Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with FRS 102.